MachineHerald007/dbz_download/README.md

 # dbz_download
-Scraper that scrapes DBZ episodes from a pirated streaming site
+Rust scraper that downloads DBZ episodes from a pirated streaming site.